-It’s best to introduce cruciferous vegetables in small amounts anyway, so don’t be too discouraged if your guinea pig takes a few bites and walks away.
+It’s best to introduce cruciferous vegetables in small amounts, so don’t be too discouraged if your guinea pig takes a few bites and walks away.
 Keep offering small bits of cabbage every couple of days, and they will likely come to accept it more over time.

 Different varieties also have different tastes, so if your guinea pig doesn’t love one kind, it may be worth trying another type.

 Of course, all guinea pigs will have their own preferences, likes, and dislikes.
-If your piggy doesn’t like cabbage after multiple attempts, you can always try foods like radicchio, spinach, arugula, or swiss chard instead.
+If your piggy doesn’t like cabbage after multiple attempts, you can always try foods like lettuce, radicchio, spinach, endive, turnip, or Swiss chard instead.